Azure/terraform-azurerm-avm-res-web-site/README.md

 ### <a name="input_deployment_slots_inherit_lock"></a> [deployment\_slots\_inherit\_lock](#input\_deployment\_slots\_inherit\_lock)

 Description: Whether to inherit the lock from the parent resource for the deployment slots.
+Defaults to `true`.

 Type: `bool`